Is Your Child Missing Out?

 - Avoid trivial absences such as, ‘buying new shoes’.
 This would not be accepted as a reasonable absence.

 - Holidays should not be taken in the Academy time.
-Any Leave of Absence can only be agreed by the Head Teacher and only agreed where there are exceptional circumstances.
+Any Leave of Absence can only be agreed by the Principal and only under exceptional circumstances.

 - Respond to letters or telephone calls regarding attendance and punctuality.

 - Contact your child’s form tutor if you are experiencing difficulty in getting your child into the Academy.